9 Sights in Meissen, Germany (with Map and Images)

 6. Nikolaikirche

-The St. Nicholas Church, first mentioned in a document in 1220, is a place of worship of the Evangelical Lutheran St. Afra parish and Meissen's oldest building.
-Since 1929, it has been a memorial to the Meissen victims of the First World War.
+The St. Nicholas Church, first mentioned in 1220, is a church of the Evangelical Lutheran St. Afra community and Meissen's oldest building.
+With its equipment from Meißner porcelain, it has been a memory place for the Meissner victims of the First World War since 1929.

 The Albrechtsburg is a Late Gothic castle erected from 1471 till about 1495.
 It is located in the town centre of Meissen in the German state of Saxony.
 It is situated on a hill above the river Elbe, adjacent to the Meissen Cathedral.